Common Errors In Writing

 1 Sentence: My daughter's favorite animals were the monkeys when we went to the zoo.

-It's shorter, and it sounds better.
+It's shorter and sounds more appealing.

 The 'smells that filled the air' reminded me of a nice spring morn.